sjaehn/BShapr/README.md

 shapes can be connected to different target effects, such as amplification, balance, stereo width, filters, pitch shift, delay, and distortion effecs and can be combined together.

+### Global

+Press the bypass button to bypass the plugin.
+The dry/wet dial in the top right of the plugin GUI sets the global mixing ratio of the plugin input : plugin output.

 ### Shape selector

 Select the shape to edit.
 You can choose between up to four user-defineable shapes.
 You can remove (-) shapes if not